Jared Leto Skips Out On ‘My So-Called Life’ Zoom Reunion

 Jared Leto missed out on a My So-Called Life reunion on Zoom.
 The Oscar-winning actor channeled his MSCL character Jordan Catalano by skipping out on the virtual reunion with his castmates from the 1990s coming-of-age series.

-In an amazing Twitter post, My So-Called Life actor Wilson Cruz, who played gay teenager Rickie Vasquez on the ABC drama, shared a screenshot of his online reunion with his castmates 26 years after the short-lived series made its debut on ABC.
+In an amazing Twitter post, My So-Called Life actor Wilson Cruz, who played gay teenager Rickie Vasquez, shared a screenshot of the online reunion with castmates 26 years after the short-lived series made its debut on ABC.

-Cruz was joined by the show’s star, Claire Danes, who played Angela Chase on the show as well as Dane’s TV parents, Bess Armstrong and Tom Irwin (Patty and Graham Chase on the show) for the reunion on the video=conferencing platform.
+Cruz was joined by the show’s star, Claire Danes, who played Angela Chase.
+Dane’s TV parents, Bess Armstrong and Tom Irwin (Patty and Graham Chase on the show) also joined the reunion on the video conferencing platform.

 Other MSCL alum who showed up for the call included a bearded Devon Gummersall (Angela’s next-door neighbor Brian Krakow), A.J.
-Langer, who played troubled teen Rayanne Graff, Devon Odessa, who played Angela’s childhood best Sharon Cherski and Mary Kay Place, who played Sharon’s mom and Patty Chases’s best friend, Camille Cherski.
+Langer (troubled teen Rayanne Graff), Devon Odessa (Angela’s childhood best Sharon Cherski), and Mary Kay Place (Sharon’s mom and Patty Chases’s best friend, Camille Cherski).

-In addition, My So-Called Life creator Winnie Holzman and her husband, veteran character Paul Dooley (Danes’ gruff grandfather, Chuck Wood, on the series) also joined in for the reunion fans never saw coming.
+In addition, My So-Called Life creator Winnie Holzman and her husband, veteran character Paul Dooley (Danes’ gruff grandfather, Chuck Wood, on the series), also joined in for the reunion fans never saw coming.

-Leto’s absence was very noticeable he was the only major player from the series who didn’t log in to the Zoom reunion.
+Leto’s absence was very noticeable; he was the only major player from the series who didn’t log in to the Zoom reunion.

-In the caption to the long-overdue reunion pic, Cruz didn’t mention Leto but noted that “most” of the cast was available for the call.
+In the caption to the overdue reunion pic, Cruz didn’t mention Leto but noted that “most” of the cast was available for the call.

 So…This happened the other night.
 Most of the #MySoCalledLife cast was available for what turned out to be a very comforting, sweet, heartfelt and overdue reunion.
 We all have such love for each other, even 26 years later.
 It was overwhelming to see all of those faces together. pic.twitter.com/sei5eBRYw2